-Creating a guest list can be easy, as long as making a decision and sticking to it is your forte.
-Here are a few essential wedding guest list tips to make the whole process a whole lot easier:
+Creating a wedding guest list can be easy, as long as making a decision and sticking to it is your forte.
+Use these five essential wedding guest tips to make the process a whole lot easier.

-1. Write down EVERYONE you would possibly want to invite.
+Write down everyone you would possibly want to invite.

 Determine if you would like an “adult-only reception” or if you would like to accommodate children.
 This will dictate how many, if any, children will be invited.

 Many people have told me that they enjoy being invited to an “adult reception” only.
 This gives the “parents” a night off.
 Some brides and grooms have invited children and provided “day-care” where the little ones are on the property, but in another part of the venue and in someone else’s trusted and professional care.
 There may be costs associated with this approach, but it may also help with a larger amount of “yes” replies rather than “nos.”
 Just remember, no matter what, those invited who want to and are able to attend your special day will do so, regardless of children being invited or not.